InteractiveAdvertisingBureau/vast/specifications/vast_4.3.md

 The updates included in VAST 4.2 are summarized here:
   - Support for Secure Interactive Media Interface Definition (SIMID).
 SIMID is the replacement for VPAID to support interactive use cases.
 More information available at this blog post by the IAB Tech Lab.
 This includes a new tracking event and an error code 902.
-  - Allow ClickThrough element to be specified in a wrapper to better enable the use case defined in 2.3.5 (managing assets with an ad cloud).
+  - Allow `ClickThrough` element to be specified in a wrapper to better enable the use case defined in 2.3.5 (managing assets with an ad cloud).
   - Added error code 206 to support use cases where the player might decide not to play an ad (for example during live broadcasts where the break needed to be shortened at the last moment).
-  - Allow multiple UniversalAdID nodes to be provided.
+  - Allow multiple `UniversalAdID` nodes to be provided.
-  - Updates to Icon and Icon ClickFallbackImages.
+  - Updates to `Icon` and `Icon` > `ClickFallbackImages`.
   - New macros for better adbreak info.

 ## VAST 4.3 Updates <a name="vast43"></a>

 The updates included in VAST 4.3 are summarized here:
   - Macros moved to Github for management independent of VAST updates (Section 6.2)
-  - Macro value added for [PLAYBACKMETHODS] to indicate continuous play, where content episodes are being played back to back without any user interaction.
+  - Macro value added for `[PLAYBACKMETHODS]` to indicate continuous play, where content episodes are being played back to back without any user interaction.
 A value of 7 indicates “continuous play”
   - For interactive creative files, an inline data URI may be included such as when you want to place HTML directly instead of a URL for retrieving the file. (section 3.9.3)

 # Intended Audience <a name="audience"></a>